naacl-org/naacl-2021-website/_pages/home.md

 <h2>News</h2>

+**November 28, 2018**.
+Remember that NAACL submissions this year follow a [two-step process](calls/papers/#submission-types-and-requirements): abstracts on December 3 and full papers on December 10.
+Please read the entire [call for papers](/calls/papers) carefully including the [important dates](/calls/papers/#important-dates). **Submissions are already open for abstracts**!
+{: .notice--info}

 **November 15, 2018**.
 Submissions are now *open* for long and short paper abstracts!
 The deadlines are December 3rd for the abstracts and December 10th for the full papers.
 {: .notice--info}

-**November 8, 2018**.
-In order to accommodate unexpected delays affecting the ICLR reviews, authors of ICLR submissions now have until *November 10* to withdraw their papers from ICLR and submit revised versions to NAACL.
-{: .notice}

-**October 25, 2018**.
-The inaugural [call for tutorial proposals](/calls/tutorials/) has been posted.
-{: .notice}

-**October 24, 2018**.
-We have posted some [FAQs](/calls/papers#frequently-asked-questions) about the ACL anonymity period.
-Please make sure to check there before emailing the program chairs.
-{: .notice}

 <h2>Welcome!</h2>